The Princess Bride (film): Legacy

 In December 2011, director Jason Reitman staged a live dramatic reading of The Princess Bride script at the Los Angeles County Museum of Art (LACMA), with Paul Rudd as Westley; Mindy Kaling as Buttercup; Patton Oswalt as Vizzini; Kevin Pollak as Miracle Max; Goran Visnjic as Inigo Montoya; Cary Elwes (switching roles) as Humperdinck; director Rob Reiner as the grandfather; and Fred Savage reprising his role as the grandson.
 In 2013, director Ari Folman released a live-action animated film titled The Congress, which directly referenced The Princess Bride.
 Folman's film starred Robin Wright, playing both a live and animated version of herself, as a digitally cloned actress.

 In 2014, Cary Elwes wrote As You Wish: Inconceivable Tales from the Making of The Princess Bride, a behind-the-scenes account of the film's production, co-written with Joe Layden.
 To help Elwes recall the production, Lear sent him a bound copy of the filming's call sheets.
 The book debuted at No. 3 on the New York Times Bestseller list.
 In addition to a foreword by director Rob Reiner and a limited edition poster, the book includes exclusive photos and interviews with the cast members from the 25th anniversary cast reunion, as well as unique stories and set secrets from the making of the film.
 In 2018, Savage reprised his role as The Grandson in a PG-13 version of Deadpool 2 entitled Once Upon a Deadpool, with Deadpool taking the role of The Narrator and reading Deadpool 2's story to him at bedtime and skipping over the more adult parts from the R-rated version.
 In 2020, a bar themed after the film, named "As You Wish", opened in Chicago.
 The menu features 16 themed cocktails.

+Accolades

+At the 60th Academy Awards it was nominated for Best Original Song for "Storybook Love."
+At the 15th Saturn Awards it won Best Fantasy Film and Best Costume Design, it was nominated for Best Writing, and Robin Wright was nominated for Best Actress.
+It won the 1988 Hugo Award for Best Dramatic Presentation and at the 1987 Toronto International Film Festival it won the People's Choice Award.
+At the 9th Youth in Film Awards Fred Savage won Best Young Actor in a Motion Picture: Drama.
+At the 4th Artios Awards it was nominated for best Feature Film Casting — Comedy.